Amd-Khalid/Application-Security-Testing-DVWA/README.md

 Explanation of why it worked: Client-side input length restrictions can be trivially removed by modifying the Document Object Model (DOM) using browser developer tools.
 Once the length restriction is removed, the backend Regex filter can be bypassed by utilizing a blacklist evasion technique.
 By injecting an alternative HTML tag that does not contain the word "script" (such as an `<svg>` tag with an `onload` event handler), the payload passes through the filter untouched and is permanently stored in the database, allowing for persistent cross-site scripting.

+Explanation of why the Medium level payload failed: The Medium payload bypassed the length limit and used a mixed-case <Script> tag.
+The High level implements the case-insensitive Regex filter on the "Name" box to catch all spelling variations of the tag.

 ## 13. CSP Bypass